 To understand the herd mind, we need to go back in time to caveman days.
 When life comes at us too fast, our brain attempts to make the best decisions on a limited subset of data points.
 For example, picture a group of cavemen upon hearing a tiger growling in the bushes.
 Now it’s possible that a few of those cave persons had never seen a tiger eat a fellow caveman, but most probably had.
 For our example, let’s say that two cavemen had never seen a tiger kill and eat person.
 Those that had witnessed such an event in the past, immediately take off in the opposite direction of the sound of the tiger.
 One of the two who’d never seen a tiger sticks with the “herd” of cavemen and gets the heck out of where Dodge will be in several thousand years!
 The other caveman walks around trying to get a better understanding of exactly where the sound is coming from and wonders if it’s possible to kill whatever’s making it with a rock… He probably did not succeed in killing the tiger, the tiger probably succeeded in eating him for a nice midday snack.
 The tiger virgin that ran with the group lived on to pass his “herd mind” on to a few cave babies.
 Thus, is the beginning of our brains choosing to follow group action when we don’t have time to process all the information presented to us, or don’t understand the situation at hand.

 This second reason, not understanding the situation at hand, is very important to grasp.
 People will act with the group rather than risk being different, especially when they don’t understand or have any comprehension of what’s going on.
-It’s why a single, lone bystander will probably assist someone who’s hurt or in some dangerous situation, but with a group of bystanders sometimes no one ever offers help.
+It’s why a single, lone bystander will probably assist someone who’s hurt or in some dangerous situation, but when a group of bystanders is at hand (vs just 1 person) sometimes no one ever offers help.
 The larger the group, the more likely no one will assist – each assuming that someone else already has, or that everyone knows something that they do not about the situation.

 This power of the herding force is usually stronger among similar groups of individuals than among randomly mixed groups of people.
 For example, people with a common ethnic heritage, or a common goal, or a common whatever that makes them feel connected with each other.
 If the person trying to lead the herd shares that same connection they’ll be much more successful in getting the others to follow.